juliomotol/laravel-auth-timeout/README.md

 ### AuthTimeoutEvent

-The `AuthTimeoutMiddleware` will dispatch an `AuthTimeoutEvent` every time a user has timed out.
+An `AuthTimeoutEvent` will dispatch every time a user has timed out.
 You can assign a listener for this event in your `EventServiceProvider`.

 ```php
 protected $listen = [